debmalya/DesignPattern/README.md

 #### Singleton

 Only will have one instance of the class across JVM.
 One JVM only one instance of the class.
+This pattern ensures a class has only one instance, and provides a global access point to it.

 * java.lang.Runtime.getRuntime()
 ```